For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Many have done this!
 It's amazing because these student activists have actively tackled both period poverty and period stigma by proposing motions to the SU on period product provision.
 They are my heroes.

 It's worth signing up for product testing panels.
-You could get sent free toiletries from market research companies.
+You could get free toiletries from market research companies.

 Where to donate sanitary products